 - Change the time period of the metrics displayed.

 - View an assessment of the overall health of the server based on any health rule violations.
 See View Health Rule Status in the UI

 - View the hierarchy or grouping of the server as specified in the

 controller-info.xmlusing the machine-path configuration property.

 - Click on any point on a chart to see the metric value for that time.

 - Sort the chart using any of the columns as a sorting key.

-- Find and switch to other Server Dashboards (pull-down menu next to server tier, top left).
+- Find and switch to other Server Dashboards from the dropdown next to server tier.

 Server Dashboard Metrics